asif-mahmud-am/Rock-Paper-Scissors-with-Q-learning/README.md

 # Rock-Paper-Scissors-with-Q-learning
-This is the first version of a Python implementation of the classic game of Rock-Paper-Scissors using the Q-learning algorithm.
+This is a version of a Python implementation of the classic game of Rock-Paper-Scissors using the Q-learning algorithm.
 The Q-learning algorithm is a reinforcement learning technique that learns an optimal policy for an agent by estimating the expected rewards for each state-action pair.

 # What it does
 This program allows the user to train an agent to play Rock-Paper-Scissors against a randomly choosing opponent using the Q-learning algorithm.
 After training, the agent can play the game against a human player.
 Keep in mind that due to the randomness of the game, the agent will not always be able to defeat the player.